 the error message "Byte-range request was ignored by server".

-Solution: Data servers (such as Google Drive) should work for
+Solution: Data servers (such as Google Drive) used to work for

-hosting simple text-based custom tracks.
-However, for large custom track data sets, the use
+hosting simple text-based custom tracks, but things have changed.
+For large custom track data

 faster display performance because only the portion of the file needed to display the currently